40 Healthy Food Ideas That Actually Taste Amazing

 1) Overnight Oats

-You can make the consistency thicker and tangier (more like dessert) by substituting Greek yogurt for half of the milk.
-If you don’t have chia seeds, no worries.
-Just put in an additional tablespoon of oats to help with thickening.
+To make the consistency thicker and to add to the tanginess (bringing it closer to a dessert), you can use Greek yogurt instead of half the milk.
+If you don’t have chia seeds, it’s not a problem.
+Just add another tablespoon of oats to help with the thickening.

 2) Yogurt Parfait

-Since it looks a bit fancier than other stuff I usually eat, I was able to put this together in a minute and a half and I’m actually eating fruit before noon.
-The trick is using authentic Greek yogurt (not the sweetened kind) so the berries can act as the sweetener.
+Because this looks a bit more refined than the average meal I make, I was able to put this together in 1.5 minutes, and I’m also having fruit before noon.
+Pro tip, the Greek yogurt has to be the authentic (aka not the sweetened kind) so the berries are able to do their job as sweeteners.

-Cottage cheese works well for this also, as it has a different (saltier, more textured) base.
-In winter, stewed apples with cinnamon can replace the berries.
-If you want a lower-sugar option, leave out the granola and use chopped nuts instead.
+Cottage cheese is also suitable for this as it has a different (more salty, more textured) base.
+In winter, you can use stewed apples and cinnamon instead of the berries.
+To make it lower sugar, it is possible to remove the granola and use chopped nuts instead.

 3) Veggie Omelet

-*What Veggie Omelet gets you:* I take no more than five minutes from the time I crack the eggs to the time I sit down.
-Here is where you can let the vegetables that would otherwise begin to rot in the produce drawer serve a new purpose.
+What Veggie Omelet gets you: From cracking the eggs to sitting down, it takes me five minutes max.
+Here’s where you can let those veggies that would otherwise start rotting in the produce drawer get a new purpose.

-Any cheese will work; a tablespoon of crumbled feta, goat cheese, or cheddar will be great.
-Use frozen spinach (squeeze the water out), and the frozen onion and pepper mix will save you time in the morning from having to chop.
+Any cheese will work.
+A tablespoon of crumbled feta, goat cheese, or cheddar will work great.
+Use frozen spinach (squeeze any excess water from spinach) and the frozen onion and pepper mix will save you time in the morning from having to chop these ingredients.

 4) Avocado Toast

-An outstanding alternative that doesn’t use avocado is to mash Cannellini white beans and prepare them the same way (i.e., lemon, salt, and chili).
+An excellent option that does not include avocado is to mash Cannellini white beans and prepare them the same way (i.e. lemon, salt, and chili).
 The cottage cheese on toast with everything bagel seasoning is the laziest cousin 30 second meal.

 5) Cottage Cheese Bowl

-You can select a bowl with twenty grams of protein that is prepared in 90 seconds this morning (or possibly lunch).
-There is certainly a renaissance for cottage cheese and the main reason is that savory cottage cheese is one of the most exquisite snacks you can make.
+You can choose a bowl with twenty grams of protein that is ready in 90 seconds this morning (or maybe lunch).
+There is definitely a renaissance for cottage cheese and the main reason is that savory cottage cheese is one of the best snacks you can whip up.

 6) Green Smoothie

-Using Greek yogurt instead of protein powder results in a smoother, creamier texture without that chalky mouthfeel from protein powder.
-Your smoothie won’t taste any better if you add frozen cauliflower.
-Want to increase creaminess without the sweetness?
-Use a frozen avocado instead of banana.
+Greek yogurt provides a smoother and creamier texture without having the chalky mouthfeel that some people do not like with protein powder.
+Also adding frozen cauliflower will not make your smoothie taste better.
+If you want to add to the creaminess without the sweetness, use a frozen avocado instead of banana.

 7) Chia Pudding